hhelgason/CSE599-DL-final-project/index.md

 ### Data

 #### Target data: Streamflow measurements
-#### Input data: Weather model output

 Streamflow measurements and weather model output data from a selection of 10 glacial rivers in Iceland were used for model development.
 The locations of the measurement gauges and corresponding watersheds can be seen in figure 1.
+The target variable is a timeseries of area-averaged streamflow values with a daily time resolution.
 <!-- <img width="700" alt="image" src="https://github.com/hhelgason/CSE599-DL-final-project/blob/main/docs/assets/css/layout_1.png"> -->
 <!-- *Figure 1: Locations of gauges and corresponding watersheds used in this project* -->